aanand024/FHIR_Scenario2/README.md

 This is our submission for the FHIR Hackathon and Scenarios 2.
 We have created a prototype of the web-based app for the patient to use.
 There are different features, including a speech-to-text transcription.

+## To test
+Click on login.html to load the site.
+If the database doesn't work, then the rest of the site's functionality can be tested via home.html.

 ## Setting up the Database
 #### In order to test the prototype, the database needs to be locally set-up on the user's machine.
 Instructions are as follow:
 To create a database, you first need to download and install XAMPP, which is a free and open-source cross-platform web server solution stack package.
 Once XAMPP is installed, you can start the Apache and MySQL services through the XAMPP control panel.